 Main Controller Settings:

-Home Point Settings: Here you can set either the takeoff spot or the controller’s position as the home point.
+Home Point Settings: Here you can set either the current position of the aircraft or the controller’s position as the home point.

 RTH Altitude: Here you set the altitude that the aircraft will go to once RTH is triggered.
 To learn more about RTH checkout the ‘How to use RTH Safely‘ article.